 These Air Fryer Enchiladas are so good and so easy to make for your family.
-Quick and easy mexican food for Taco Tuesday!
+Quick and easy Mexican food for Taco Tuesday!
+Grab your rotisserie chicken and flour tortillas and whip up these easy chicken enchiladas for dinner tonight.
+Get dinner on the table in under 30 minutes!

 The ingredients in this recipe are pretty simple and straightforward.
 There isn’t anything that is hard to work with either, so it helps these enchiladas come together in a breeze.
 Let’s talk about the main ingredients a little bit:

 Rotisserie Chicken – Without a doubt, the star of the show is the cooked rotisserie chicken.
 Buying pre-cooked chicken will save you loads of work and time.
-You simply remove the meat from the bones and start using it.
-We make our own Air Fryer Rotisserie Chicken for so many dishes because it’s absolutely delicious and easy to work with.
+Simply remove the meat from the bones and start using it.
+We make our own Air Fryer Rotisserie Chicken for so many dishes because it’s absolutely delicious and easy to make.

 Soft Flour Tortillas – I know there are many recipes that call for corn shells.
 We simply prefer the flavor of flour shells.
 The combination of the sauce with the chicken and flour tortillas is undoubtedly one of my favorite things ever.